rapidsai/raft/docs/source/raft_ann_benchmarks.md

 python scripts/ann-benchmarks/plot.py --result_csv out.csv
 ```

-#### End-to-end example: Billion-scale
+### End-to-end example: Billion-scale
-The above example does not work at Billion-scale because [data preparation](#prep-dataset) is not yet
+`scripts/get_dataset.py` cannot be used to download the [billion-scale datasets](ann_benchmarks_dataset.html#billion-scale)
-supported by `scripts/get_dataset.py`.
-To download and prepare [billion-scale datasets](ann_benchmarks_low_level.html#billion-scale),
+because they are so large.
+You should instead use our billion-scale datasets guide to download and prepare them.
-please follow linked section.
 All other python scripts mentioned below work as intended once the
 billion-scale dataset has been downloaded.
 To download Billion-scale datasets, visit [big-ann-benchmarks](http://big-ann-benchmarks.com/neurips21.html)